asiftyro/garoan/README.md

 ##### Methods

-Following methods set direction of Robot.
+Following methods set direction of robot.
 Direction can be forward, backward, left, right or "none".

 ```cpp
 void directionForward();